rootisgod/rootisgod/_posts/2020/2020-10-11-Must-Have-Windows-Utilities.md

 ## [Remote Desktop Manager Free](https://remotedesktopmanager.com/home/download) - $FREE

 I use this at work and it has hundreds of sessions in it.
 I found this before Mobaxterm, so perhaps I don't need this as much, but it has been very solid and has always been pretty decent to use.
 Seems more corporate and so perhaps it just seems a bit more solid.
-I don't use it's features to the limit, but if you want the enterprisey 'on steroids' mobaxterm this might be it.
+I don't use all of the available features to the limit, but if you want the 'enterprisey' 'on steroids' mobaxterm this might be it.

 ## [Sublime Text](https://www.sublimetext.com/) - $80